Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Introduction

-In this work, we address the molecular structure retrieval problem in CEI with a deep generative neural network designed to reconstruct molecular geometries from ion momentum measurements, which we termed MOLEXA (\underline{mol}ecular structure \underline{ex}traction from Coulomb explosion im\underline{a}ging).
-MOLEXA is built on the Transformer architecture \cite{vaswani_attention_2017} and the diffusion generative modeling framework \cite{sohl-dickstein_deep_2015, ho_denoising_2020, song_score-based_2021, song_denoising_2021, karras_elucidating_2022, xu_geodiff_2022}, with a novel "memory" mechanism implemented in between the Transformer blocks.
+In this work, we address the molecular structure retrieval problem in CEI with a deep generative neural network designed to reconstruct molecular geometries from ion momentum measurements, which we termed MOLEXA (molecular structure reconstruction from Coulomb explosion imaging).
+It is built on the Transformer architecture \cite{vaswani_attention_2017} and the diffusion generative modeling framework \cite{sohl-dickstein_deep_2015, ho_denoising_2020, song_score-based_2021, song_denoising_2021, karras_elucidating_2022, xu_geodiff_2022}, with a novel memory mechanism implemented in between the Transformer blocks.
 The complex forward process of CEI not only renders the classical iterative solvers inapplicable, but also poses a severe challenge for deep learning techniques because it is computationally too demanding to generate adequate data for neural network training.
 To address the issue of data scarcity, MOLEXA uses a two-stage training approach.
-Stage 1 trains on a large dataset generated using a computationally inexpensive, approximate forward model, while stage 2 fine-tunes the model on a smaller, high-quality dataset derived from state-of-the-art \textit{ab initio} simulations.
+Stage 1 trains on a large dataset generated using a computationally inexpensive, approximate forward model, while stage 2 fine-tunes the model on a smaller, high-quality dataset derived from ab initio simulations.
 The dual-phase strategy reduces the mean absolute prediction error to less than one atomic unit, or half the length of a typical chemical bond.
 Our present work focuses on the reconstruction of the molecular structure from CEI measurements using X-ray pulses, but the demonstrated generative modeling approach can also be applied to building reconstruction models for CEI measurements using optical lasers \cite{pitzer_direct_2013, bhattacharyya_strong-field-induced_2022, lam_differentiating_2024} and highly charged ion beams \cite{yuan_coulomb_2024}.